 Social media is called “social” for a reason.
 Remember that your role on LinkedIn is not to post and ghost.
 It’s to create conversation, spark interest.
 A good rule of thumb is to engage / comment on 5 - 10 posts before you post your own content.
 It also helps to post at a time where you can dedicate 30 - 60 minutes replying back to people who leave a comment on your posts.
 You can use that time to engage with other people’s posts as well.

 PRO TIP: WHEN PEOPLE WHO ARE NOT 1ST CONNECTIONS COMMENT ON YOUR POST, CHECK IF THEY ARE RELATED TO YOUR TARGET MARKET.
 IF SO, SEND THEM A CONNECTION REQUEST.

 As with everything we do, it’s important to analyze what’s working.
 Celebrating successes - even small ones - can help keep you going.
 Since LinkedIn only offers built-in analytics for company pages, not for personal accounts, we recommend Shield Analytics to keep an eye on your views and engagement.
 Find an app that works for you and don’t forget to celebrate small and big milestones.

 Promote your LinkedIn

-Help your true fans that follow your blog, newsletter, or other social media accounts find you on LinkedIn by adding a link to your LinkedIn profile in these places.
-Consider adding a link in your email signature too.
+Help your true fans easily find and follow you by adding a link to (or mentioning) your LinkedIn profile in these places:

 Allow for evolution